 which sometimes got him in trouble with peers, most famously

 When Jobs returned to lead the company he started in 1997,

-Dell famously suggested the co-founder would be better off
+Dell famously suggested Jobs would be best off shutting the

-shutting the company and returning the cash to shareholders.
+company down and returning the cash to shareholders.

 Nine years later, Jobs had the last laugh when Apple's